mkoerbel/contactanalysis_2D/README.md

 - analysis.py
 - plotting.py

-With the virtual environment active, `python main.py` to run.
+Runing the code:

+1. Download and extract all the files in contactanalysis_2D.
+2. In the command prompt, with the virtual environment active, navigate to the folder where you extracted the files and run `python main.py`.
+The GUI to select folders (see below) will appear.

 ## 2. Using the GUI and output